thenexthub/Codira/docs/AccessControl.md

 Though it is not compiler-enforced, members that might be considered
-\"protected\" are effectively publicly accessible, and thus should be marked `public` in Swift.
+\"protected\" are effectively publicly accessible, and thus should be marked `public` in Codira.
 They can still be documented as intended for overriding rather than for subclassing, but the specific details of this are best dealt with on a case-by-case basis.